Star Wars: The Clone Wars

 I led the other designers on my team throughout the Clone Wars project.
 Elements I designed with the limited intial show assets formed the foundation of the look of the campaign across print, television, and online advertising.

-I worked with creatives throughout our company and at Lucasfilm to develop a coherent visual direction.
+I worked with creative teams across Cartoon Network and at Lucasfilm to develop a coherent visual direction.

 We created updates for every episode of the series for the first three seasons, updating with videos and bonus content for each episode.
 Games and other promotional content updated with new characters and new worlds as they were introduced in the show.